DynoRobotics/UnityRos2/README.md

 Run in terminal as admin:
 choco install -y -s <PATH\TO\DOWNLOADS\> asio eigen tinyxml-usestl tinyxml2 log4cxx

+Download an OpenSSL installer from [this page](https://slproweb.com/products/Win32OpenSSL.html).Scroll to the bottom of the page and download Win64 OpenSSL v1.0.2.
+Don’t download the Win32 or Light versions.
+Add C:\OpenSSL-Win64\bin\ to PATH under System variables.

 ### Option 1: Using the prebuilt project
 Download the latest unityPackage for Windows 10 from [releases](https://github.com/DynoRobotics/unity_ros2/releases)